alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ## MODEL DEVELOPMENT
 ### 1. Model preparation
-This dataset is separated into training set (70 %) and test set (30 %).
-Training set is used for model development while test set is used for model evaluation.
-The training set will be used on six different models to find the best model using cross-validation.
-F1-score is our main metric and since F1-score is derived from precision and recall, we will also use those two metrics.
-We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn.
+  - This dataset is separated into training set (70 %) and test set (30 %).
+  - Training set is used for model development while test set is used for model evaluation.
+  - The training set will be used on six different models to find the best model using cross-validation technique.
+  - F1-score is our main metric and since F1-score is derived from precision and recall, we will also use those two metrics.
+  - We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn.

 ### 2. Cross-validation
-5-fold cross-validation is done to estimate the performance of six different machine learning models on unseen data.
-Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors and so on.
-Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
+  - 5-fold cross-validation is done to estimate the performance of six different machine learning models on unseen data.
+  - Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors, Support Vector Machines and so on.
+  - Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
 More customers have high tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>